rtCamp/psat-demos/README.md

 ## **Usage**

-To run the Privacy Sandbox Demos application, use the following command:
+To run the PSAT Demos application, use the following command:

 ```bash
 npm start